pkimpel/retro-1620/software/retro-1620-Utilities/README.txt

 Paper-Tape-Decoder.html
     Script to convert binary paper tape image files to the ASCII image file format used by retro-1620.

-Parity-Gen.html
+It can process multiple files from the same directory in one run.

+Paper-Tape-Validater.html
+    Script to validate the frame codes in binary paper tape image files.
+    It can process multiple files from the same directory in one run.

+Parity-6-Gen.html
     Script to generate a table of correct 6-bit odd parity for all possible 6-bit input combinations.

+Parity-8-Gen.html
+    Script to generate a table of correct 8-bit odd parity for all possible 8-bit input combinations.

 Plotter-Decode-Gen.html
     Script to generate a table that translates the paper tape codes used